jhellingman/tei2html/README.md

 ## Directories

-  * samples: contains a number of sample files (of books posted to Project Gutenberg).
+  * samples: contains a number of sample files (of books posted to Project Gutenberg; I am in the process of adding all my TEI master files to GitHub: see https://github.com/GutenbergSource for many more examples).
   * sandbox: contains experimental code.
   * schemas: contains schema definition for a number of supplementary XML formats.
   * style: contains CSS stylesheets, used by the generated HTML and ePub results.